soulgraph/soulscript-spec/spec/SPEC.md

 Soulscript is a specification for defining portable agent personalities that can be:

 1. Implemented across different agent frameworks
-2. Predictably evolve through interactions while maintaining core traits
+2. Predictably evolve through interactions while maintaining stable core traits
 3. Parsed & extended at runtime to support any external service/api or custom integration

 ### 1.2 Design principles